Should (or will) Bitcoin Cash switch to Proof of Stake?

 - Clean energy development incentive: Contrary to common misconception, Proof of Work helps incentivise clean energy and is not the environmental disaster it is frequently villainised as.

-The majority of "new" coins (say, 2016 launch or later) have chosen Proof Of Stake.
+The majority of cryptocurrencies launched since 2016 have chosen Proof Of Stake.
 This is because bootstrapping a large, secure mining industry in the way Bitcoin has is difficult and expensive.
-This doesn't prove Proof Of Stake's superiority so much as it indicts Proof Of Stake has a low barrier of entry and isn't that special.
+This doesn't prove Proof Of Stake's superiority so much as it indicates Proof Of Stake has a low barrier of entry and is easier to compete with.